ZSaberLv0/ZFVimHexEditor/README.md

 endfunction

 " for the builtin detect function,
-" you may setup the max file size to detect let g:ZFHexEditor_maxFileSize = 10*1024*1024
+" you may setup the max file size to detect,
+" or set to -1 to disable auto detect let g:ZFHexEditor_maxFileSize = 10*1024*1024
 ```